Best daily deals

 One of my favorite parts of high-end audio is that good tools generally don’t go out of style, even decades later.
 Audio has come far enough that you don’t really need to worry about how well your headphones perform past a certain point, and going farther means chasing diminishing returns.
 The Sennheiser HD 600 is 25 years old now, and it’s still a good buy at the right price.
 But is it right for you?

-Editor’s note: this article was updated on September 1, 2023, to answer user FAQ.
+Editor’s note: this article was updated on December 6, 2024, to update charts, formatting, links.

 About this review: We tested the Sennheiser HD 600 over a period of one week, though multiple staff members have owned this model for many years.
 SoundGuys purchased this particular unit for this review.